CMS-Enterprise/easi-app/README.md

 You can check the code out anywhere EXCEPT inside your `$GOPATH`.
 So this is customization that is up to you.

+### Setup: EASi Command Line

+The EASi application
+and command line utilities
+are powered by Go.
+To install them,
+run `go build -o bin/easi cmd/main.go`.

+You can then access the tool with the `easi` command.

+TODO: Need direnv setup

 ### Setup: Yarn (temporary)

 Run `brew install yarn` to install yarn.